indykiss/DataStructures-Algos/Cases.md

 # Process
 1. Define the problem.
-Listen and ask clarifying questions.
+LISTEN and ask clarifying questions.
 Paraphrase to confirm.
 2. Structure an approach.
 Build issue tree, be MECE.
-Describe the overall approach before going into the details
+Describe the overall approach before going into the details First 2 minutes - ID the broadest 1st level key drivers.
+MUST summarize, THEN go into details for each bucket.
+Prioritize drivers.
+Break each down into sub-problems.

 3. Analyze data - math question.
 Can break down problem, round if needed, scale is important not the exact nums.
 4. Develop a conclusion.
-Synthesize implications.
+Synthesize implications - don't repeat myself.
+Building on what we've learned so far.
 Relate them back to the client problem.
-Answer the Q that was asked.
+ANSWER the Q that was asked.
+Don't just summarize.
+Remember to respond to probing questions.
+Not stress testing; try to answer as best as I can.

 # Must-know math formulas
 Revenue = Volume x Price